getsentry/rfcs/text/0046-ttfd-automatic-transaction-span.md

 - Extra APIs to call.
 - Keeping a reference of transaction.
 - Not knowing when to wait for fully drawn.

-6) Hook into Android's new `FullyDrawnReporter` and use a callback from that.
+## 6. Hook into Android's new `FullyDrawnReporter`

+We would use use a callback from that.

 Pros:
 - Completely automatic and transparent to the user.